-This comes from the sea in this chapter, with Seventh Day Adventists believing this is the Papacy and Catholicism.
+This chapter comes from the sea, with Seventh-day Adventists believing this is the Papacy and Catholicism.

-Although not a popular stance nowadays, all the great Reformers like Martin Luther believed this, and after going through the book of Daniel I now personally believe this as well (a more Historicism perspective on things).
+Although not a popular stance nowadays, all the great Reformers like Martin Luther believed this.
+After going through the book of Daniel, I now personally believe this that as well (a more Historicism perspective on things).

-The take-away point here is that although this kingdom appears religious, and in actual fact the whole world ends up following, it actually goes against God and Christ’s true sacrifice, and the attacks God’s believers and saints.
-It’s powers are also given it from the Dragon.
+The take-away point here is that although this kingdom appears religious and the whole world ends up following, it actually goes against God and Christ’s true sacrifice, and then attacks God’s believers and saints.
+Its powers are also given it from the Dragon.

-This is historically seen in the Dark Ages and the millions of Christian Protestant believers killed, however, with this chapter indicating that the Papacy will recover back to world-wide dominance and being against God’s saints.
+This is historically seen in the Dark Ages and the millions of Christian Protestant believers killed.
+However, this chapter indicates that the Papacy will recover from world-wide dominance and being against God’s saints.

 3. The Second Beast

-This appears from the earth, and in effect mirrors and back-ups the first beast in many respects, and directs people to worship the first beast.
+This appears from the earth, mirrors and back-ups the first beast in many respects, and directs people to worship the first beast.